Skip navigation

 Lead through Public Service

 Do you have a desire to make a difference in local, state or federal government?
 Our online and on-campus Bachelor of Science in Professional Studies – Government equips you to make an impact through public service, politics, economics or policymaking.
-You’ll gain an interdisciplinary foundation of leadership, communication and management and examine the role of government, foreign policy, political theory and economics.
+You can gain an interdisciplinary foundation of leadership, communication and management and examine the role of government, foreign policy, political theory and economics.

 On Campus, Online